Leprosy

 What causes leprosy?

 As leprosy is only a moderately contagious infectious disease, the living conditions and general health play an important role in infection.
-In particular, malnutrition and a weak immune system favor infection.
-Climate tends to play a subordinate role.
+The risk of infection is increased in particular through prolonged, close contact with an infected person and through a weakened immune system.
+Hereditary factors also appear to influence whether an individual becomes ill following contact with an infected person.

 What are infectious diseases?